lsst-dm/dmtn-308/index.rst

 Given the constraints and requirements, it may be necessary to provide an interim solution using existing PostgreSQL-based tooling.
 This would allow the PPDB to be operational in a timely manner, while the longer-term solution is developed and deployed.
 Software has already been developed for data ingestion, which has been tested and found to be reliable, stable, and sufficiently performant at high data volumes.
-Additionally, a TAP service could be configured and deployed to the RSP with minimal effort, as the existing CADC TAP implementation should be fully compatible.
+Additionally, a TAP service could be configured and deployed to the RSP with minimal effort.
-Vertical scaling could be used to address performance requirements, though from the preceeding discussion, it should be clear that this is not a long-term solution.
+Vertical scaling could be used to address performance requirements initially, though from the preceeding discussion, it should be clear that this is not a viable long-term solution given the expected data volumes.
-This would at least provide a working system that would allow the PPDB to be operational in a timely manner.
+This scheme would at least provide a working system that would allow the PPDB to be operational in a timely manner.

 .. _DMTN-113: https://dmtn-113.lsst.io
 .. _DMTN-125: https://dmtn-125.lsst.io